 - ¼ teaspoon black pepper freshly ground

 - 1 tablespoon unsalted butter

-- In a very large, deep pot, heat the olive oil over medium heat, 3-4 minutes.
-Add the garlic and sauté 1 minute, until no longer raw, but not browned.
+- In a very large, deep pot, heat the olive oil over medium heat for 3-4 minutes.
+Add the garlic and sauté for about 1 minute, until no longer raw but not browned.

-- Using a slotted spoon, transfer the sauteed spinach to a serving bowl and stir in the butter and lemon juice.
+- Using a slotted spoon, transfer the spinach to a serving bowl.
 Serve immediately.